 jean-christophe joined Watsi on March 14th, 2015.
 Five years ago, jean-christophe became the 1013th member to automatically support a new Watsi patient every month.
-Since then, 4,815 more people have become monthly donors! jean-christophe's most recent donation traveled 3,700 miles to support Monica, a first grader from Kenya, to fund clubfoot repair.
+Since then, 5,413 more people have become monthly donors! jean-christophe's most recent donation traveled 3,700 miles to support Gift, a 5-year-old from Kenya, to fund clubfoot treatment.

 jean-christophe has funded healthcare for 66 patients in 11 countries.